AtrCheema/python-seekho/docs/source/foreword.rst

 If you have internet connection, you can download the ipython notebook of a lesson and upload it on any cloud servers such as colab_  , binder_ or studiolab_ .

-For offline users; first install python, the libraries mentioned in requirements_ file and jupyter.
-Then the user can run any jupyter notebook which again can be downloaded all at once from website_ .
+For offline users; first install python, then install all the libraries mentioned in requirements_ file as well as jupyter.
+Then the user can run any jupyter notebook which again can be downloaded from website_ .

 How to read this book?
 ==========================